IBM/aspera-cli/docs/README.erb.md

 We can see here:

-- The configuration was created with CLI version 0.3.7
+- The configuration was created with <%=tool%> version 0.3.7
 - the default <%=prst%> to load for `server` plugin is : `demo_server`
 - the <%=prst%> `demo_server` defines some parameters: the URL and credentials
 - the default <%=prst%> to load in any case is : `cli_default`

 Two <%=prsts%> are reserved:

-- `config` contains a single value: `version` showing the CLI version used to create the configuration file.
+- `config` contains a single value: `version` showing the version used to create the configuration file.
   It is used to check compatibility.
 - `default` is reserved to define the default <%=prst%> name used for known plugins.

 The user may create as many <%=prsts%> as needed.
 For instance, a particular <%=prst%> can be created for a particular application instance and contain URL and credentials.